xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 The idea behind this mentality is that I’m not going to chase after happiness anymore.

 Instead, I will just make use of what I have right now and find comfort from within.

 I want to take things easy and do whatever I want right now.
 Take solace in what I currently have.
 Whether they constitute “happiness” or not, I’m not going to care anymore, much less care about what others tell me what happiness is.

 ## Why Say Goodbye Happiness?

 At any point in time, we all have a certain definition or idea of what happiness is.

 It can be stressful to keep having the thought that we need to “do something” to achieve happiness.
 Or that the lack of something is blocking us from reaching happiness.

 The journey of trying to chase after a specific goal or happiness itself can seem like a never-ending daunting task.

 We sometimes only start to realize the happiness that we have after comparing our situation against someone else’s.
-However, comparison is not the best approach as [it involves using either your situation or someone’s situation as a benchmark, to see who is better or worse, and gaining relief from it.](https://sliceofpower.com/2023-03-16-how-comparing-can-make-you-miserable/)
+However, I think comparison is not the best approach as [it involves using either your situation or someone’s situation as a benchmark, to see who is better or worse, and gaining relief from it.](https://sliceofpower.com/2023-03-16-how-comparing-can-make-you-miserable/)

 That shouldn’t be how things work.
 True happiness can only be defined by yourself.
 You know what you want.